 Statements

-The following statements can appear anywhere in the function body.
+The following statements can appear anywhere in a function body.

 let